 Transfer students also applying directly to the School of Pharmacy for entry into the professional school must additionally complete a School of Pharmacy application and forward three letters of recommendation.
-The applicant must also sit for the PCAT examination and submit official scores from the examination.
 After the file is complete, the School of Pharmacy may schedule a personal interview as the School deems appropriate.

 Transfer students from two-year institutions must complete a minimum of 60 credits at a baccalaureate degree-granting institution.

 To graduate, all transfer students must complete a minimum of 30 credits (exclusive of advanced placement credit awarded by Wilkes) and a minimum of 50% of their major field credits at Wilkes University.